edpaget/algo-zoo/README.md

 # Crowdsourced Reduction!

-Based on [Budget-Optimal Task Allocation for Reliable Crowdsourcing Systems](http://arxiv.org/abs/1110.3564) by Karger et al.
+Based on [Budget-Optimal Task Allocation for Reliable Crowdsourcing Systems](http://arxiv.org/abs/1110.3564) by Karger et al. (2011).

 ## Usage

 Make sure you've downloaded and restored your project's Mongo Database dump.

 ### Annotation Match
-Right now the algorithim is only measuring if a particular annotation is present or not on a classification.
+Right now the algorithm is only measuring if a particular annotation is present or not on a classification.
 Specify which annotation you want to match by passing it in like so

         "{:<annotation key> \"<annotation value>\"}"